udaychaturvedi/jenkinspractice/README.md

-# Ansible Role for Nginx
+# Ansible Role for Jenkins

 ## Overview

-This Ansible role is designed to install and configure Nginx on various Linux distributions.
-The role is version-specific, OS-independent, and allows users to customize configurations through variables.
-It utilizes Jinja templates to dynamically update configuration files and includes handlers for separate management of tasks.
+Organize your Ansible project using roles.
+A role is a collection of tasks, handlers, and configurations that can be reused across multiple playbooks.

 ## Features

-- Installs a specific version of Nginx.
+- Installs a specific version of Jenkins.
 - OS-independent - supports various Linux distributions.
 - Variable-based configuration for flexibility.
 - Utilizes Jinja templates for dynamic configuration file updates.